Chair of the Senate

 (4) Unless other provisions apply or it is decided otherwise, voting shall be by open ballot on a show of hands or by a digital voting mechanism determined by the chairperson.

 (5) A secret ballot is required at any rate

-- in matters that affect a member personally,
+- in matters that affect a member personally or

 - if a member requests a secret ballot.